 About

-Ian’s second poetry collection Tormentil (Nine Arches Press), due in September 2023, won a Royal Society of Literature ‘Literature Matters’ Award while in progress.
-His debut collection Zebra (Nine Arches) was nominated for the Portico Prize.
-Ian is the editor of Why I Write Poetry (Nine Arches), and the producer and co-editor of After Sylvia: Poems and Essays in Celebration of Sylvia Plath (Nine Arches) — a Poetry Book of the Month in The Guardian.
+Ian’s second poetry collection, Tormentil (Nine Arches Press) won a Royal Society of Literature ‘Literature Matters’ Award, was longlisted for the Laurel Prize in 2024, and is a Yorkshire Times Book of the Year.
+His debut Zebra (Nine Arches) was nominated for the Portico Prize.
+He is the editor of Why I Write Poetry (Nine Arches), and the producer and co-editor of After Sylvia: Poems and Essays in Celebration of Sylvia Plath (Nine Arches) – a Poetry Book of the Month in The Guardian.

 A fellow of The Complete Works – which promotes diversity, quality and innovation in British poetry – Ian’s poems are showcased in Ten: Poets of the New Generation (Bloodaxe).
 He is a guest editor at Butcher’s Dog poetry journal which won Best Magazine at The Saboteur Awards in 2022.
 Why I Write Poetry and After Sylvia were both chosen as Poetry Book Society gift recommendations in 2021 and 2022 respectively.